davewongillies/MiSTer-update_neon68k/README.md

 ## PLEASE NOTE WARNING WARNING

 The creator of this script has *zero* coding experience.
-It was created by gentlely whispering into ChatGPT's ear for 3+ hours, and it is probably *really bad*.
+It was created by gently whispering into ChatGPT's ear for 3+ hours, and it is probably *really bad*.
 However, it works.

 Be warned that it is presented without any guarantee.
 Will it blow up your MiSTer?
 Probably not.
 But the chance is not zero percent.